REF-2026CURRENT YEARUpdated June 2026

 No Federal Credit for Gas-Fired Generators in 2026

-Section 25C covers heat pumps, central air conditioning, water heaters, biomass stoves, insulation, energy efficient windows and doors, and home energy audits.
-Gas-fired standby generators are not in the qualifying technology list.
+Section 25C covered heat pumps, central air conditioning, water heaters, biomass stoves, insulation, energy efficient windows and doors, and home energy audits through December 31, 2025.
+Gas-fired standby generators were never on that qualifying list, and the credit itself is no longer available for 2026 work.

 State-level programs exist in some markets.
 New York's NYSERDA programs cover battery and heat pump but not generators.
 California's SGIP rebate covers battery storage.
 Florida's various utility programs occasionally offer modest generator-related rebates (typically $100 to $300, not material to the install economics).
 Texas has no state-level generator incentive program.
 Check your specific utility for current incentives.